roccons/hw-mathbot-botpress/readme.md

 Mathbot is a chatbot with which you can practice multiplication tables.
 Created for children, or adults too, to practice and master the tables in a funny way.

 This branch runs with Botpress v1.1.
-Branch master is a port to that newer Botpress version.
+Branch master is a port and further development using the newer BotpressX version.

-There is also a version being developed using Botkit. https://github.com/roccons/hw-mathbot-botkit/
+There is also an abandoned version using Botkit. https://github.com/roccons/hw-mathbot-botkit/

 ## Installation (Botpress v1.x)